svinota/pyroute2/README.md

 pyroute2
 ========

-Pyroute2 is a pure Python netlink and messaging library.
+Pyroute2 is a pure Python netlink and messaging/RPC library.
 It requires only Python stdlib, no 3rd party libraries.
 Later it can change, but the deps tree will remain as simple, as it is possible.